frederic-perez/AmE-dictionary/data/dictionary.md

 __lunch meats__ _n pl_ (cold cuts, luncheon meats, cooked meats, sliced meats, cold meats, deli meats) Precooked or cured meats that are sliced and served cold or hot.
 They are typically served in sandwiches or on a tray.
 They can be purchased pre-sliced, usually in vacuum packs, or they can be sliced to order. :es: embutidos
 __lunch room__ _n_
 __luncheon__ _n_ :nine::m: Lunch, especially a formal lunch for a lot of people.
+__luncheonette__ _n_ /ˌlʌn tʃəˈnɛt/ :camera: _US and Canadian_ A café or small informal restaurant where light meals and snacks are served.
 __lunchpail__
 __lunchtime__ _n_ :two::hammer::pencil2:
 __lunge<sup>1</sup>__ _v_ :eight::hammer: _A bull lunges into the pen._ _A police dog lunging at a child._ _The dog snarled and lunged._